| Title: | Input/Output 'SomaScan' Data |

 explicit row names exist, they are overwritten with a warning. add_rowid()

-does not affect row names, which differs from tibble::rowid_to_column()
+does not affect row names, which differs from tibble::rowid_to_column().

-rn2col(data, name = ".rn") col2rn(data, name = ".rn") has_rn(data) rm_rn(data) set_rn(data, value) add_rowid(data, name = ".rowid")
+rn2col(data, name = ".rn") col2rn(data, name = ".rn") has_rn(data) rm_rn(data) set_rn(data, value) add_rowid(data, name = ".rowid")rn2col(data, name = ".rn") col2rn(data, name = ".rn") has_rn(data) rm_rn(data) set_rn(data, value) add_rowid(data, name = ".rowid")

 data |